“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 The biggest reason we had a hard time selling properties was that we did not collect enough information before setting a price.

-If you think about it, the value of a property is directly tied to how useable it is (see our video on how to value land).
+If you think about it, the value of a property is directly tied to how useable it is.

 And you run the risk of overpricing (both on the buy and sell side) if you don’t understand the basic attributes of the lot.